egc112/OpenWRT-egc-add-on/pbr-via-wan/readme.md

 Unfortunately this does not yet work for source port (sport), the PR for that is pending so for sourceport we have to fall back to just adding the rules to system startup.
 Remove/adapt the rules and add to `/etc/rc.local` or add via LuCI > System > Startup > Local Startup:
 ```
+sleep 20  # sleep some time so that the routing is done
 GATEWAY="$(ifstatus wan | grep nexthop | sed 's/[^0-9.]//g')"
 ip route add default via $GATEWAY table 101
 ip rule add sport 1194 table 101